1 9 6 2 – 1 9 6 3 (UK)

 The head of Space City is Commander Zero.
 He coordinates all XL5’s missions with the aid of Lieutenant Ninety, a Scottish engineer named Jock, and his son Jonathan Zero.

-Fireball XL5 established a style which Gerry Anderson refined and improved in each series.
+Fireball XL5 established a style which Gerry Anderson refined and improved in each of his Supermarionation series’.

 The next step was to move into a wider market, and that meant the United States – and colour (with Stingray).